Transportation industry systems are carefully built to some of the most rigorous standards there are. Yet the systems...

 Dimetronic must manage its software efforts so that systems software elements, with appropriate local customizations, can be re-used in various parts of the world, said Francisco Lozano, ERTMS Program Manager, Invensys Rail Dimetronic.

 "We are dedicated to defining the generic solutions for different markets.
 One may be used in Europe and another in Australia.
-But the core is the same," he
+But the core is the same," he said.

 That requires a sophisticated software development effort.